Relationship Anxiety in Urban Lifestyles

 Boundary ambiguity.

-This is exactly why How Urban Family Expectations Affect Marriage belongs inside any serious discussion of relationship anxiety.
+This is exactly why the couple bond can start feeling crowded by family pressure.
 When the couple unit does not feel protected, anxiety rises because the bond starts feeling emotionally crowded and less secure.

 What Relationship Anxiety Looks Like in Real Life